 10. Futera

-Founded in 1989, Futera focuses on soccer cards and has a presence in Europe, Asia, and the U.S. Known for their high-quality cards, Futera also ventured into the NFT market with their Futera United set, allowing collectors to purchase physical copies of their digital avatars.
+Founded in 1989, Futera focuses on soccer cards and has a presence in Europe, Asia, and the U.S. Known for its high-quality cards, Futera also ventured into the NFT market with its Futera United set, allowing collectors to purchase physical copies of their digital avatars.
 Recently, Futera enhanced its authentication process by integrating NFC technology into its physical cards, enabling instant verification and adding security for collectors.

 Conclusion